 Dr. Ulf Stein

 Dr. Ulf Stein is a Fellow at Ecologic Institute in Berlin, where he coordinates the institute's water activities.
-He specializes on topics relating to water policy and watershed management, with a particular focus on European Union (EU) water policy, the protection of freshwater biodiversity, the sustainable management of water resources and dissemination.
-Dr. Ulf Stein is a native German speaker, is fluent in English and has knowledge of Spanish, Danish and Russian.
+He joined Ecologic Institute in 2011 and has more than 10 years of professional experience in academic research and consulting services.
+His work focuses on the evaluation and enhancement of the European Union's (EU) and German water policies and the sustainable management of water resources, particularly with respect to plastics in the environment, climate change adaptation, aquatic biodiversity and ecosystem services, and environmental governance.
+Ulf Stein is a native German speaker, is fluent in English and has knowledge of Spanish, Danish, and Russian.

-Alongside his work for Ecologic Institute, Dr. Ulf Stein completed his doctorate at the University of Kassel on generally-applicable freshwater ecology models for small siliceous mountain streams.
+Alongside his work for Ecologic Institute, Dr. Ulf Stein completed his doctorate at the University of Kassel on reference conditions of small siliceous mountain streams.
 His dissertation research was carried out at the Kellerwald-Edersee national park.

-Dr. Ulf Stein studied landscape planning and nature conservation in Germany (Leibniz University Hannover), Canada (University of Guelph) and Denmark (University of Copenhagen) with a focus on nature conservation, planning and environmental management.
+Dr. Ulf Stein studied landscape planning and nature conservation at Leibniz University Hannover (Germany), the University of Guelph (Canada) and the University of Copenhagen (Denmark) with a focus on nature conservation, planning, and environmental management.